Introduction

 Wooting Keyboard Latency Test

-If you’ve heard about the Wooting keyboard latency test, it’s for a reason.
-Wooting boards use Lekker analog switches that detect how deep you press, not just whether you pressed.
-This gives you analog precision similar to a controller trigger and lightning-fast actuation measured below 0.5 ms.
+Wooting keyboards use Lekker analog switches, Hall Effect sensors that detect how far you press a key, not just whether you pressed it.
+This gives you analog precision similar to a controller trigger with actuation latency below 0.5ms.

 Hall Effect & Optical Switches

 Hall Effect switches use magnetic sensors instead of mechanical contact.
 That means no wear, no chatter, and virtually zero latency.
-In real-world hall effect keyboard latency tests, they perform nearly identical to optical switches perfect for long gaming sessions with consistent performance.
+In real-world hall effect keyboard latency tests, they perform nearly identically to optical switches, perfect for long gaming sessions with consistent performance.

 Real-World Testing: How Fast Are They Really?